NatemcM/baseline-css/README.md

 5. **Build steps should be optional.** A `<link>` tag should be enough.

 6. **LLMs write a lot of code now.** Token efficiency matters for cost, speed, and context window limits.

+7. **State variants should be smart.** Generic `:hover>bg` that reads from the base colour's family is better than writing N explicit hover classes per colour.

 ---